Skip to the main content

 Providers should communicate with patients about:

-• Whether SNF care is right for them — Medicare skilled care can manage the patient’s current condition to prevent or slow further deterioration.
+• Whether SNF care is right for them — Medicare skilled care can manage the patient’s current condition by preventing or slowing further deterioration.

 • SNF coverage requirements — Determine if the patient meets SNF coverage requirements before ordering SNF care.
-If the SNF care isn’t medically reasonable and necessary, or is considered custodial care, Part A won’t cover the SNF care.
+Part A won’t cover the SNF care if it isn’t medically reasonable and necessary or is considered custodial care.

 Payment

-We pay for SNF services per diem under a Prospective Payment System (PPS).
-The SNF PPS per diem payment covers all Part A SNF services (routine, ancillary, and capital-related costs), except operating-approved educational activities and services excluded from SNF Consolidated Billing (CB) costs under Section 1888(e)(4)(E) of the Social Security Act.
+We pay for SNF services per diem under a prospective payment system (PPS).
+The SNF PPS per diem payment covers all Part A SNF services (routine, ancillary, and capital-related costs), except approved educational activities and services excluded from SNF Consolidated Billing (CB) costs under section 1888(e)(4)(E) of the Social Security Act.

 We base Part A payment primarily on the patient’s assigned case-mix classification.
 We use the ICD-10-CM codes on the Minimum Data Set (MDS) in Item I0020B and map these codes to a Patient Driven Payment Model (PDPM) clinical category.